markmbaum/BasicInterpolators.jl/docs/src/tutorial.md

 ## Grid spacing

-Unevenly spaced grids are acceptable for all interpolators except the chebyshev interpolators and the bivariate spline, but you have to supply the coordinates directly instead of constructing with a function.
+Unevenly spaced grids are acceptable for all interpolators except the chebyshev interpolators, but you have to supply the coordinates directly instead of constructing with a function.
 When you do construct with a function, all the interpolators use evenly spaced points except for the chebyshev interpolators.

 ## Boundaries